Mc-Zen/Matrix/README.md

 A tiny C++20 general-purpose library for dense, fixed-size matrices (and vectors) with no dependencies.
-It makes use of C++20s concepts to enable special features such as norm for vectors.
+It makes use of C++20s concepts to enable special features such as norm for vectors and many more.

+__View the full documentation at [https://mc-zen.github.io/Matrix/](https://mc-zen.github.io/Matrix/)__

 ## Overview